 We have recently been scouring the net for the new and upcoming trends in concrete and construction both in Australia and abroad.
-Augmented Reality (AR) was a concept appearing continually that both impressed us and will lead us down the path of new product discovery!
-But what is augmented reality?
-And how exactly does it help from concrete to construction?
+Augmented Reality (AR) was a concept appearing continually that both impressed us and will lead us down the path of new product discovery in the construction industry!
+But what is augmented reality and how exactly does it help from concrete to construction?
 Well, we ask the question…

 In today’s world, no, reality is not always reality.
 In the sense, that it can be created and manipulated to visualize an idea, a concept, a movement -you name it!
 These visualisations can come in many shapes and forms but in the construction industry they can be used to create a clear vision of a large project easily.